typiconman/fonts-cu/README.md

 # fonts-cu

 This package provides Unicode-encoded OpenType fonts for Church Slavonic.
-Fonts contain the necessary glyphs for Cyrillic (including extensions) as well as OpenType features that provide support of ligatures and diacritical marks.
+Fonts contain the necessary glyphs for Cyrillic (including extensions) and Glagolitic, as supported in Unicode 13.0, as well as OpenType features that provide support of ligatures and diacritical marks.

 SIL Graphite is no longer supported.
 For Graphite features, see the [legacy repository](https://github.com/slavonic/fonts-cu-legacy).